ding-lab/BreakPointSurveyor/README.md

 AQ event has a discordant read signature which is frequently observed: no correlation between discordant read positions on the two chromosomes and a spike in copy number.
+There is no correlation in read direction (forward or reverse).
+Breakpoints also frequently map to chromosomes 4 and 5.

 This likely represents anomalous mapping between two repetitive regions.

 ### AU Event